Blog

 ● Annual health evaluations

-Start Your Own New York CDPAP Program with a Fiscal Intermediary’s Assistance
+Start Your Consumer-Directed Care Journey in New York with a Fiscal Intermediary’s Assistance

-At CDChoices, we provide New Yorkers in the Capital Region, Mohawk Valley, North Country, and the Mid-Hudson Region with fiscal intermediary assistance to CDPAP consumers.
+At Consumer Directed Choices (CDChoices), we support New Yorkers in taking control of their home care through consumer-directed services.
 We remain committed to empowering people with disabilities and seniors with the ability to independently pursue their preferred method of care while assisting with all financial and human resources operations of your care program.

 To learn more about receiving fiscal intermediary assistance, contact us today to speak with someone from our team.